Bugstudios/srtool/README.md

 # IMPORTANT NOTES
   1. This program is designed for Windows OS, I am not going to support Linux, MacOS, iOS, Android or something else.
-  2. This program is designed for Chinese speakers, I probably make english version some day, but until now, the language is written in the code, no a language file.
+  2. This program is designed for Chinese speakers, I probably make english version some day, but until now, the language is written in the code, not a language file.
   3. YOU NEED TO UPDATE THE SOFTWARE IF THE GAME RELEASE IT'S NEW VERSION!!

-# Nov 16 UPDATE very simple and unfinish UI and rate calculator
+# Nov 6 UPDATE very simple and unfinishd UI and rate calculator